abdurion/sudoku-solver/README.md

 # sudoku-solver

-simple solver for sudoku using a backtrack algorithms.
+simple solver for sudoku using a backtrack recursively.